Why does FairPrice feel it is important to Do Good?

 FairPrice has been operating in the HDB heartlands for over four decades and has co-existed with local businesses and residents in the community since their establishment.
 Our presence also often helps drive traffic to the heartland centres as well which also benefits other small businesses that each have their own role to play in the community.

-FairPrice remains committed to moderating the cost of living and providing a better life to the community.
+FairPrice remains committed to keeping daily essentials within reach for all in Singapore and providing a better life to the community.
 Being situated in the heartlands, we are able to better serve the community and enhance the accessibility to basic essential grocery items for our shoppers.

 FairPrice Finest was created to suit the changing lifestyle needs of consumers, where an increasing segment of the population are more well travelled and enjoy greater affluence.
 Catering to evolving consumer needs ensures we remain relevant as a commercial entity as by doing well, we are able to continue doing good for the community.